Quick Start: CT Scans

 Note

-• The target thickness of the spectrum calculator will only be used if a transmission target is defined.
+The target thickness of the spectrum calculator will only be used if a transmission target is defined.

-• The settings Maximum Voltage, Maximum Current and Maximum Power are not mandatory for the calculation.
+The settings Maximum Voltage, Maximum Current and Maximum Power are not mandatory for the calculation.

-• If more than 128 sampling points are defined by the acceleration voltage and the resolution, aRTist will prompt to reduce the calculated spectrum to 128 datapoints, which is sufficient for most use cases.
+If more than 128 sampling points are defined by the acceleration voltage and the resolution, aRTist will prompt to reduce the calculated spectrum to 128 datapoints, which is sufficient for most use cases.

 The tube current can be set in the in the Exposure menu and adjusts the intensity of the defined X-ray source.

-aRTist supports three general types of focal spot definitions, which can be adjusted in the Focal spot menu.
-By default every focal spot is defined as a single point inside the focal spot plane.
-If the Spot type point is chosen, the focal spot plane size will be ignored and replaced with a single point at the defined position in the assembly list.
-Alternatively, either a regular grid of m \times n focal spot points or a randomly distributed number of m focal spot points can be used.
+is chosen, the focal spot plane size will be ignored and replaced with a single point at the defined position in the assembly list.
+Alternatively, either a regular grid of focal spot points or a randomly distributed number of focal spot points can be used.

 Note

-• The Spot type entries in aRTist are examples.
-Every regular grid combination of m \times n spots or m random distributed spots can be used.
+The Spot type entries in aRTist are examples.
+Every regular grid combination of spots or random distributed spots can be used.

-• Every additional defined focal spot point will increase the necessary computational time for a single projection, since every spot is connected to every pixel of the defined detector.
+Every additional defined focal spot point will increase the necessary computational time for a single projection, since every spot is connected to every pixel of the defined detector.

 Hence every focal spot is defined a single point, the shape of a focal spot plane can be adjusted with a focal spot weight.
-This weight can either be loaded as an image, which will be converted to a normalized weight ranging from \left[0,1\right] or it can be generated with an additional focal spot image generator.
+This weight can either be loaded as an image, which will be converted to a normalized weight ranging from or it can be generated with an additional focal spot image generator.
 The integrated generator for the focal spot weights is described in the chapter Spot Intensity Profile of the X-ray source tutorial.

 Fig. 40 shows exemplary the mechanics behind the spot distribution and the spot intensity profile.
 Please note that the displayed blurriness of the projections (A) and (C) are a result of the 5 mm distance between the source and detector.
 Alternatively, a pinhole setup as shown in Fig. 41 can be used to further visualize the distribution of the focal spot.